 What Is a Home Appraisal?

 A home appraisal is an objective and professional analysis of a home’s value.
-An appraisal aggregates an array of information including details on the home itself (the floor plan, amenities, and how big it is), a visual inspection, real estate trends in your area, and how much nearby homes in your area sold for.
+An appraisal aggregates an array of information, including details on the home itself (the floor plan, amenities, and property size), a visual examination, real estate trends in the area, and how much nearby homes sold for.

-According to a National Association of Realtors® study from June 2024, appraisal issues led to real estate contract delays in 7% of transactions, so it’s important to get the appraisal right the first time around.
-That’s an important step in selling your home fast.
+According to a National Association of Realtors® study from June 2024, appraisal issues led to delays in 7% of home transactions, so getting the appraisal right the first time around is an important step in buying or selling a home fast.
+Let’s take a closer look at the process.

 How Much Does a Home Appraisal Cost?

-• If the appraiser is inspecting a larger home and/or a bigger overall property, then the home appraisal cost will go up.
-The same applies to jumbo loans, which are usually given to borrowers purchasing homes priced in the upper six-figure and $1 million-plus range.
+Some properties have costlier home appraisals.
+You can generally expect an appraisal to be more expensive if the property being examined contains a pond or lake, or if accessing the property is time-consuming due to a remote location.
+And if the appraiser is inspecting a larger home or a bigger overall property, then the home appraisal cost will go up.
+This is often the case with properties that require a jumbo loan, which is usually needed by borrowers purchasing homes priced in the upper six-figure and $1 million-plus range.

-• If a homeowner wants to get an appraisal and see what modifications they can then make to increase their home value when they’re ready to sell it, they would pay for it.
+• Sometimes a homeowner wants to get an appraisal and see what modifications they can then make to increase their home value when they’re ready to sell the property.

 • If a homeowner is going to sell their home to a family member or friend, an appraisal can help ensure that the parties involved are getting a fair price.